andrasq/node-qlist/Readme.md

 QList was developed as part of an investigation into how `setImmediate()` could be made to run faster.
 The key observation was that a circular buffer is faster than an array or a linked list for storing transient data.
+QList is implemented as circular buffer inside an array that is extended as needed.

 Initially designed as a drop-in replacement for the nodejs immediate queue, it had the same append / peek / remove / shift / isEmpty methods.
 During the